 If you’re a first-time buyer for microfiber cloths, it also seems like the safer route to purchase a cheaper E-Cloth microfiber with a longer-lived 300-wash guarantee.

-At the end of the day, the choice is based on your budget and your personal preferences for what household cleaners you are happier using on a day-to-day basis.
+At the end of the day, you should base your choice on your budget and your personal preferences.

 You can check out both brands and read hundreds of additional reviews on Amazon at the links below:

 Thank you for reading our comparison of E-Cloth and Norwex!
 Have you tried either of these products?
 Do you feel strongly about one over the other?
 Let us know in the comments below!